Jackofcookiejars/CodingPortfolio/README.md

-his README is a background information for each of the zip files stored in this repository.
+This README is a background information for each of the zip files stored in this repository.
 Each zip file is a complete project, and the first line of the will share which IDE it was coded in if the user wishes to open it the way I coded it.